Day Camp Frequently Asked Questions

 Where is Day Camp?

 Camp Courage USA day camp currently partners with various local businesses to meet and utilize facilities for our daily field trips.
+Base camp locations are listed on the respective web page for that camp session.

 What are the Day Camp Hours?